Table of Contents

 $this->actionManager->getAction('\Kanboard\Plugin\MyPlugin\MyActionName')->addEvent('my.event', 'My event description');

-You have to call the method register()
+You must call the register()

-from the class Kanboard\Core\Action\ActionManager
+method from the class Kanboard\Core\Action\ActionManager

 :